 Bowing my way out, fresh bread and a second life

 The warm smell of fresh bread is a lovely contrast to the near-storm conditions outside.
-The wind is not as strong as it was up the hill but the day is far from being mild.
+The wind is not as strong as it was uphill but the day is far from being mild.

-The curly haired lady behind the counter who waved me in, chats with her customers while keeping her hands busy.
-Setting crusty loafs to the rustic rack, adjusting flat breads or rearranging things.
+The curly haired lady behind the counter who waved me in chats with her customers while keeping her hands busy.
+Setting crusty loaves to the rustic rack, adjusting flatbreads or rearranging things.

 As I continue toward the train station, munching on my second breakfast (an authentic British scone), I contemplate the meetings I’ve had with people who took risks to follow their dreams.